alanphys/LinaQA/readme.txt

 Non image files such as machine logs (BIN) currently will not be displayed, but the test can still be run.

 7) Release notes
-These detail new or changed functionality in BeamScheme.
+These detail new or changed functionality in LinaQA.
 Please see the History for bug fixes

 Version 0.04
 Implement QuartDVT phantom.
 Enable directory/file load from command line.
 Fix DICOM tag insert, delete and edit for nested tags.
 Note: Only tags can be inserted and deleted, not sequences.